Kurt Tanzer: Later life and death

 Following World War II, Tanzer joined the post-war Bundesluftwaffe.
 Hauptmann Tanzer and Oberleutnant Hans-Ludwig Seseke, were killed on 25 June 1960 when their Lockheed T-33A "EB+397" crashed in southwestern Mallorca.
 T-33 "EB+397" and T-33 "BD+843", piloted by United States Air Force Captain Charles S. Melton and Captain Roger P. Miller, both crashed into the cloud-covered mountains during an instrument flight rules (IFR) approach on Son Sant Joan Airport.
 All four pilots were killed in the incident.
 Tanzer and Seseke are listed on the Ehrenmal der Bundeswehr (Bundeswehr Memorial).

 Summary of career

 Aerial victory claims

-According to Spick, Tanzer claimed 143 aerial victories in 723 combat missions, 187 of which were ground attack missions.
+According to US historian David T. Zabecki, Tanzer was credited with 143 aerial victories.
+Spick also lists him with 143 aerial victories in 723 combat missions, 187 of which were ground attack missions.
 This figure includes 126 claims on the Eastern Front, and 17 on the Western Front, four of them being four-engined bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 35 aerial victories, all of which claimed on the Eastern Front.
 The claim that he is attributed with 128 or even 143 aerial victories cannot be verified through the archives.